5 things I learnt at the Global Yogurt Summit 2014

 5. How much protein is optimal?

 The Yogurt Summit was part of the huge Experiment Biology 2014 (EB2014) Conference and I attended the EB2014 protein workshop: Although there are guidelines on recommended amounts of protein we should aim to eat in a day, studies suggest that those who eat more than 1gram/kg body weight appear to have higher bone mineral density and better muscle development.
 Higher protein weight management diets have also been associated with greater fat loss.
-So, we need to consider what is the optimal intake of protein?
+So, we need to consider

 And the prize for most colourful slides goes to…